Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- The development of strong networks could lead to new job opportunities and advancements.
+- The development of strong networks can lead to new opportunities for employment and advances.

-- Look into mentoring, continuing education and Transferable Skill Set Training to keep your skills competitive.
+- Look into mentoring, continuing education, and Transferable Skill Set Training to keep your skills competitive.

-- Overcommitment leads to mistakes burning out, mistakes, and internal discontent.
+- Insufficient commitment can lead to errors burning out, mistakes, and internal frustration.

-- Reduce stress by learning Time Management techniques and learning how to delegate work that is not your favorite.
+- Reduce stress by practicing Time Management techniques and learning to delegate difficult tasks.

 Not Establishing Goals

-What Can You Network Better?
+Which Ways Can You Network Better?

 - Attend professional meetings

-- Join online forums related to your area of expertise
+- Join online forums that are related to your specialization

-- Volunteer for the task of organizing
+- Volunteer for work in the organization

 - Participate in employee resource groups